WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 ## N things of complexity (componets)
 - UI Design
-  - testing
+  -
 - UI State Management
+  -
+- Backend
+  -
-- (Bridge)
+- Deployment
-- Authentication
+  -
 - Data Storage
+  -
+- Testing
+  -

 ## How do the components fit together (i.e., predicted architecture)?
 Prompt: "We think, based on not touching it yet, we'll do..." -